cisnes/BITCORN-Multinode/README.md

 ---

 ## About / Background

-After doing countless masternode installations and administrating the past two years, we decided to share our modified script with the public.

 Comparing with building from source manually, you will benefit from using this script in the following way(s):